Even a beginning canner can make peach jam with these easy to follow directions. Everything you need to know for sweet, delicious, home canned jam.

-Do you can?
-I did not grow up with a mother who canned or preserved food.
-My mom is a city girl.
-But my husband grew up with a mom that canned and preserved just about everything!
-She is a farm girl.
+I did not grow up canning but my. husband did.
+He had a mother that canned just about everything!
 In their home in Idaho they had a room in the basement that was full of hundreds of jars of canned food.
-Everything you can imagine.
 So my husband is the one that taught me how to can.

 My canning skills are somewhat limited and I have never worked with a pressure cooker.
 I have only canned things that are safe to can with a hot bath canner or steam canner.
 For more info on canning and safety please check out your state extension service.

-Making canned jam is easier than you might thing.
+Making canned jam is easier than you might think.

-The last few years I have borrowed my neighbors steam canner and I love it!
-They will be glad to know I finally went onto Amazon and bought my own so I don’t have to borrow theirs anymore.
+For years I used a hot bath canner but recently purchased a steam canner.
 The steam canner is so much easier to use than the water bath canner.
 Water only goes in the bottom part, the jars are then placed on top of that and the lid put on.
-The processing time is the same but you have no bit pot of hot boiling water to remove your jars from and try to avoid burning yourself!
+The processing time is the same but you have no big pot of hot boiling water to remove your jars from and try to avoid burning yourself!

 Here is the one I recently purchased.

-I also canned some nectarines that they sent me and that is what you see in the jar below.
+I also canned some nectarines and that is what you see in the jar below.
 Note to self: be sure and remove all of the stickers off the fruit before canning in.

 I like using small pint or half pint size jars for my jam.
 When you buy jars for the first time they come with lids and rings.
 When you reuse them the next year you will need to buy new lids.
 Be sure and run your jars through the dishwasher before using them.
 I always boil my lids and rings right before using them to seal up my jars.